-- Examine the historical development of the United States since the colonial period and identify the major figures in American history and their significance. - Identify the major foreign policy goals of the various presidential Administrations.
-This is key in recognizing America's relationships with other nations. - List the internal and external forces that altered American foreign policy from independence to 1877. - Recall the major economic cycles and the causes of economic change, along with the key points in the evolution of American industry and society, in addition to key the economic organizing principles of American history, such as the market and industrial revolutions. - Develop your skills in analytical thinking and historical writing.
+- Examine the historical development of the United States since Reconstruction and identify the major events and figures in recent American history and their significance. - Analyze the major foreign policy goals of the various presidential administrations and America's relationship with other nations, including the internal and external forces that have altered American foreign policy since 1877. - Identify the major economic cycles and causes of economic change in the United States, focusing on the evolution of American industry and society such as the Industrial Revolution, the Great Depression, Keynesian Economics, New Deal Liberalism, and Reaganomics. - Recall the major economic cycles and the causes of economic change, along with the key points in the evolution of American industry and society, in addition to key the economic organizing principles of American history. - Develop your skills in analytical thinking and historical writing.
 Integrate all of the above people, places, or events into the "big picture" of American history. - Discuss historical issues, respond to study questions, and reflect on historical themes as presented in the context of the period and their relevance today.